Laugharne/solana_solandy_p_token/README.md

 # Transcription

 - [00:00:00](https://www.youtube.com/watch?v=n-ym1utpzhk?t=0) ➜ so Solana gets a new tokken program hello and welcome to another Solana tutorial although not so sure if you can call this a tutorial it's an educational
-- [00:00:11](https://www.youtube.com/watch?v=n-ym1utpzhk?t=11) ➜ video I might as well call it tutorial today we're going to have a look at P token which is not what I first thought a new token standard on Solana no it is
+- [00:00:11](https://www.youtube.com/watch?v=n-ym1utpzhk?t=11) ➜ video I might as well call it tutorial today we're going to have a look at P-Token which is not what I first thought a new token standard on Solana no it is
 - [00:00:23](https://www.youtube.com/watch?v=n-ym1utpzhk?t=23) ➜ in fact the same token standard as SPL token you know what we know as token Ki the old token program or the regular to token program the token program but that
-- [00:00:32](https://www.youtube.com/watch?v=n-ym1utpzhk?t=32) ➜ gets a reimplementation with Pinocchio hence P token I think and I'm pretty excited about this I learned about this yesterday in the core Community call
+- [00:00:32](https://www.youtube.com/watch?v=n-ym1utpzhk?t=32) ➜ gets a reimplementation with Pinocchio hence P-Token I think and I'm pretty excited about this I learned about this yesterday in the core Community call
 - [00:00:44](https://www.youtube.com/watch?v=n-ym1utpzhk?t=44) ➜ well I wasn't part of the core Community call but yesterday they uploaded it to YouTube and I watched that I'm so excited about this because it's a better
 - [00:00:53](https://www.youtube.com/watch?v=n-ym1utpzhk?t=53) ➜ implementation or or a more efficient implementation of the same token program so all of what we know about the token program is still true just that it's
 - [00:01:04](https://www.youtube.com/watch?v=n-ym1utpzhk?t=64) ➜ more efficient now and why is that important well so many transactions need the token program I mean what do you do in salana yes you do some defi or you
 - [00:01:15](https://www.youtube.com/watch?v=n-ym1utpzhk?t=75) ➜ trade some meme coins right that's what you do right now on Solana and that's all token program stuff all of it all of the other programs just CPI into token
 - [00:01:26](https://www.youtube.com/watch?v=n-ym1utpzhk?t=86) ➜ kek and token kek takes up quite a bit of the global block space because we're Limited in terms of cus what we can pack into a block so if a token transfer
 - [00:01:39](https://www.youtube.com/watch?v=n-ym1utpzhk?t=99) ➜ would need less compute that would overall be good for Solana because we could fit more transactions into blocks and I think that's the main reason why
-- [00:01:50](https://www.youtube.com/watch?v=n-ym1utpzhk?t=110) ➜ they're implementing this so yeah let's just have a look at P token what it really is why it's useful if it's really the same as token cake and then in the
+- [00:01:50](https://www.youtube.com/watch?v=n-ym1utpzhk?t=110) ➜ they're implementing this so yeah let's just have a look at P-Token what it really is why it's useful if it's really the same as token cake and then in the
-- [00:01:59](https://www.youtube.com/watch?v=n-ym1utpzhk?t=119) ➜ end will discuss how it's going to be deployed and what you need to know as a de so let's get started P token Solana Pinocchio token
+- [00:01:59](https://www.youtube.com/watch?v=n-ym1utpzhk?t=119) ➜ end will discuss how it's going to be deployed and what you need to know as a de so let's get started P-Token Solana Pinocchio token
-- [00:02:10](https://www.youtube.com/watch?v=n-ym1utpzhk?t=130) ➜ price somebody made a p token of course they did it's Solana oh look it's me that's a core Community call I was talking about you can watch that but you
+- [00:02:10](https://www.youtube.com/watch?v=n-ym1utpzhk?t=130) ➜ price somebody made a P-Token of course they did it's Solana oh look it's me that's a core Community call I was talking about you can watch that but you
-- [00:02:20](https://www.youtube.com/watch?v=n-ym1utpzhk?t=140) ➜ don't have to cuz I'm going to break it down for you now anyway what I'm looking for is uh a GitHub repository there you go feibo has a p token repository that's
+- [00:02:20](https://www.youtube.com/watch?v=n-ym1utpzhk?t=140) ➜ don't have to cuz I'm going to break it down for you now anyway what I'm looking for is uh a GitHub repository there you go feibo has a P-Token repository that's
-- [00:02:30](https://www.youtube.com/watch?v=n-ym1utpzhk?t=150) ➜ the one so P token a Pinocchio based token program a reimplementation of the token program it's just a new implementation of the same token program
+- [00:02:30](https://www.youtube.com/watch?v=n-ym1utpzhk?t=150) ➜ the one so P-Token a Pinocchio based token program a reimplementation of the token program it's just a new implementation of the same token program
 - [00:02:46](https://www.youtube.com/watch?v=n-ym1utpzhk?t=166) ➜ which means the same token standard we don't get a new token standard it's just the reimplementation of the program important distinction one of the
 - [00:02:56](https://www.youtube.com/watch?v=n-ym1utpzhk?t=176) ➜ mo well probably after the system program and and maybe compute budget but I don't count those this is the most used program although I don't have stats
 - [00:03:07](https://www.youtube.com/watch?v=n-ym1utpzhk?t=187) ➜ for that so don't quote me on that but I'm assuming that it's certainly up there the purpose of this is to have an implementation that optimizes for